william-andersson/Fedora-Headless-Install/README.md

 # Fedora Linux Remote Headless Install (the easy way!)

 ## Intro
-I have previously been using openSuse for my headless server and when time comes for installation they<br>
-provide a fairly simple way to use ssh/vnc for the installer by using 'mksusecd' to modify the boot options.<br>
+I have previously been using openSuse for my headless server and when time comes for installation they provide a fairly simple way to use ssh/vnc for the installer by using 'mksusecd' to modify the boot options.

 ```
 SSH